 Thank you for the continued support!
 I am forever grateful to you all!

 A family recipe that we make every week!
 This is a multiple blue ribbon baking contest winner, perfect for a breakfast bread.
 Great for any time of year.
 Of course, perfect for Saint Patrick’s Day with your Irish breakfast, corned beef, or Guinness stew!

 - 4 cups + teaspoon unbleached all-purpose flour (1 teaspoon for dusting top of loaf before baking)

 - 2 Tablespoons unsalted butter, softened

 - 3 cups raisins

-Make a well in the center of the dry ingredients.
-To the well add 1 cup buttermilk, sour cream, and whisked egg.
+Add the wet ingredients into the well of the dry ingredients.
 Use a wooden spoon to gently fold all ingredients.
-When almost completely blended, add the raisins.
-If needed add a little more buttermilk of mixture seems to dry.
+When almost completely blended, add raisins.
+Add a little more buttermilk if mixture seems too dry.

-Place the dough into the prepared pan.
-Make an cross through the dough.
-Dust the reserved flour over the top of dough.
-Cook on rack in center of oven.
-At 50 minutes, check for doneness by putting a tooth pick in center of bread.
-The toothpick should come out clean.
+Place dough into the prepared pan.
+Make an cross on the dough.
+Sprinkle the 1 teaspoon of flour over the top of dough.
+Bake on rack in center of oven for about 50 minutes.
+Check for doneness by putting a toothpick through the center of bread.
+Toothpick should come out clean.
 Let the bread cool for about 10 minutes.
 Finish cooling on a wire cooling rack before slicing and serving.

 Bread can be wrapped in plastic wrap.
 It never lasts past 2 days in my home.